anchalwalia/BookStore/AnchalsBookStore/README.txt

 4:17am : After changing the refernce of Data field to DataAccess,it finally works and showing 0 errors.
 4:20am : Build the project but again it showing the error in ErrorViewModel.
 4:24am : After solving the previous error.
 Now getting the new two errors:(.So much tired and sleepy but have to complete the assignment:(.
+10:20am: Solved the error in Error.cshtml which is added AnchalsBookstore.Models.Viemodels in the first line and finally it works.